redhat-openstack/website/source/uncategorized/deploying-rdo-on-a-baremetal-environment-using-instack.html.md

         # Answers file must exist in home directory for now
         # Use the baremetal answers file
         cp /usr/share/doc/instack-undercloud/instack-baremetal.answers.sample ~/instack.answers
-        # Perform any answer file edits
+        # Perform any answer file edits.
+The values in the answer file should be suitable for your environment.
+In particular, check that  the  LOCAL_INTERFACE setting matches the Network Interface on the undercloud used to handle PXE boots.

 6. Run script to install undercloud.
 The script will produce a lot of output on the screen.
 It also logs to `~/.instack/install-undercloud.log`.
 You should see `install-undercloud Complete!` at the end of a successful run. instack-install-undercloud-packages